Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Application to Two-Sample Hypothesis Testing

-A test that then rejects $H_0$ when $D_n$ exceeds $\eps(n,\delta)$ is called a \textit{level $\delta$ hypothesis test} and $D_n$ is the \textit{test statistic}.
-An important consideration when designing a test is the worstcase runtime to conduct a level $0 < \delta < 1$ test with $n$ samples, a function of $n$ and $\delta$, depending on the runtimes to compute the test statistic and the threshold $\eps(n,\delta)$.
+A test that then rejects $H_0$ when $D_n$ exceeds $\eps(n,\delta)$ is called a \textit{level-$\delta$ hypothesis test} and $D_n$ is the \textit{test statistic}.
+Such a test is finite sample valid in that the probability of rejection given the null hypothesis is true is exactly upper bounded by $\delta$.
+An important consideration when designing a test is the worst-case runtime to conduct a level-$\delta$ test (for $0<\delta<1$) with $n$ samples, a function of $n$ and $\delta$, depending on the runtimes to compute the test statistic and the threshold $\eps(n,\delta)$.